 How should you answer this tricky interview question?

 If you’re not sure what your goals are, you’re not alone!
 It may be hard to decide now what you’ll want a year from now, let alone five years.
-Use your difficulty with this question as a wake-up call to explore your career options and make some decisions.
-There are resources that can help with career planning, including websites like CareerOneStop and career counselors like those at Bay Area Career Center (an organization I recommend but am not affiliated with).
+You might use your difficulty with this question as a wake-up call to explore your career options.
+But let’s get back to the immediate challenge: answering the question in an interv iew.

 “I see myself continuing to grow with this organization, deepening my skills, taking on new challenges.
 I am interested in growing into (new area that’s a realistic next step within the company, such as mastering new technologies, team leadership or management) over time, once I’ve proven myself in (role for which you’re interviewing).”